Optimal Weight Adaptation of Model Predictive Control for Connected and Automated Vehicles in Mixed Traffic with Bayesian Optimization: Introduction

 Among those control approaches, model predictive control (MPC) has received significant attention since (1) it can be integrated into other methods such as learning-based control or socially-compatible control, and (2) it can handle multiple objectives and constraints concurrently.
-However, like in many MPC approaches for dynamical systems with fast dynamics, some objectives, constraints, or system dynamics in motion planning and control for CAVs are usually simplified or approximated so that the resulting MPC problems can be solved in real time.
-For example, instead of considering the travel time minimization problem that might be computationally challenging \cite{jain2020computing}, one can minimize the deviations of the vehicle speed from a maximum allowed speed over a short control horizon \cite{Le2022cdc}.
+However, like in many MPC approaches for dynamical systems, some objectives, constraints, or system dynamics in motion planning and control for CAVs are usually simplified or approximated so that the resulting MPC problems can be solved in real-time.
 In addition, the objective function in MPC is generally formed by a linear combination of multiple features, in which the weights are chosen empirically.
-As a result, the true cost optimization might not be achieved leading to performance degradation if the weights are chosen inappropriately.
+As a result, true cost optimization might not be achieved leading to performance degradation if the weights are chosen inappropriately.
 An efficient technique to overcome these difficulties in practice is automatic weight tuning \cite{hewing2020learning} which aims to derive a strategy to tune the weights of MPC so that the best true cost can be achieved.
 Marco \etal \cite{marco2016automatic} used Bayesian optimization to optimize weights of a cost function to compensate for the discrepancy between the true dynamics and a linearized model.
 Gros and Zanon \cite{gros2019data} utilized reinforcement learning for parameter adaptation in nonlinear MPC.
-Jain \etal \cite{jain2021optimal} focused on finding an MPC rollout having low true cost using covariance matrix adaptation evolution strategy.
+Jain \etal \cite{jain2021optimal} focused on finding an MPC rollout having a low true cost using covariance matrix adaptation evolution strategy.